sasasim/redux-boilerplate/README.md

 ### Containers

-1. Keep in the container just `connect`ed HOC, the component itself should be imported from `components` folder (index be an exception)
+1. Keep in the container just `connect`ed HOC, the component itself should be imported from `components` folder (root be an exception)

 2. For `mapDispatchToProps` use `buildActionCreators` helper.
 The helper accepts an object where keys are prop names and values types of actions to be dispatched, it automatically generates action creators which dispatch the action of specified type and payload passed to the function.
   ```javascript